-It was a beautiful, sun-filled Southern California day.
-It was Easter, and my boyfriend and I decided to celebrate our one-year anniversary wine tasting in Malibu.
+It was a beautiful, sun-filled Southern California day, and we were off on a quest to go wine tasting in Malibu.
+It was Easter, and my boyfriend and I were celebrating our one year anniversary.
 Before I go any further, I just want to say that when I look back on this past year, I can’t help but smile at how far we’ve come, and how much I’ve grown.
 For those of you who don’t know the backstory, I couldn’t even get this boy to hang out with me just 2 years ago (in fact, I kind of paid for his friendship once upon a time, but that’s another story…).
 But hey, look at us now.

 With all the chaos of preparing to move, paying bills, and buying furniture, we didn’t have too much money to blow on celebrating, but when I heard there was a place in Los Angeles that you could go, drink wine, and come face-to-face with a giraffe (Yes.
 A giraffe.) all in one afternoon, that was it.
 There was no convincing me otherwise.
 We.
 Had.
 To.
 Go.

 Malibu Wine Safaris is situated on Saddlerock Ranch, a sprawling 1,000-acre expanse of vineyards, farmland, and charming event venues and houses.
 There are several tiers of wine tasting packages available, varying in everything from the number of wines you actually get to taste to the types of animals you get to meet.
 We, of course, went with the giraffe encounter.

 I have this thing with giraffes.
 They’ve been my favorite animal for as long as I can remember.
 A few years ago, when my parents were in town, we went to the San Diego Safari Park and–I kid you not–my poor dad ran all over the damn park (it’s a BIG park, people) to try and make it to the scheduled giraffe feeding on time so I could have my first encounter.
 It didn’t work.
 We were too late.
 I was heartbroken (and so was he).